-Recently we had an industrial automation client* who was a victim of that very circumstance.
+We had an industrial automation client* who was a victim of that very circumstance.
 Like many businesses, they were suffering at the hands of the pandemic.
-After state-mandated shutdowns in the spring of 2020 halted operations and limited personnel capacities, and social distancing regulations curtailed sales for the rest of the year, they were well below revenue targets.
+After state-mandated shutdowns halted operations and limited personnel capacities, and social distancing regulations curtailed sales for the rest of the year, they were well below revenue targets.
 On top of that, their upstream customers were facing limited demand and cutting orders, forcing the company’s owners to make tough decisions: whose hours they would cut, who they would have to furlough, and who they would have to lay off completely in a job market where no manufacturers were hiring.
 They made the cuts and planned to send a final round of paychecks to the laid-off employees.

 Business Fraud Scenario